-Strategic Objective 2 of the University Strategy 2015 - 2020 states that UCD will "provide an educational experience that defines international best practice."
+Strategic Objective 2 of the University Strategy 2015-2020 states that UCD will "provide an educational experience that defines international best practice."
 The aim is to give our students a holistic education, instilling in them a desire to learn and create, to question and reason, to innovate and to contribute to society at all levels.
 This highlights the importance of more active student engagement with their learning and has informed a range of evidence-based practice projects at UCD to promote active student learning.

 The University has put in place a Student Experience Group (SEG) that reports to the University Management Team (UMT).
 This group clearly articulates key performance indicators (KPIs) to measure the student experience at UCD and links its activities to the University Strategic Plan, Mission and Vision.
 The group leads the development and operationalisation of University activities, processes and procedures related to the student experience, including, for example, the development of a Mental Health and Wellbeing Policy, as well as a review of the UCD Student Residences.
+The Student Activities Committee, which reports to the Student Experience Group (SEG), is an 'umbrella body' which oversees the allocation of capitation funds to the various areas of student activities, including sport, and it also provides an opportunity for clubs and societies, as well as the Students Union, to air their views on matters relevant to student life.

 The University is also committed to creating an environment where diversity is celebrated and everyone is treated fairly regardless of gender, age, race, disability, ethnic origin, religion, sexual orientation, civil status, family status, or membership of the travelling community.
 The University recognises the challenges it faces and has a genuine commitment to equality of opportunity for staff and students, and to promote and maintain an inclusive work and study environment, where there is mutual respect and dignity.
 It is fully committed to both meeting and exceeding our obligations under current legislation by doing more than what is required by law.
-To this end, the University Management Team Equality, Diversity and Inclusion Group was established in September 2015, and as part of the work of this group a dedicated website for Equality, Diversity and Inclusion has been created, which includes the UCD Dignity and Respect Policy and additional supplementary procedures to ensure UCD meets and exceeds its obligations in this respect.
+To this end, the University Management Team Equality, Diversity and Inclusion Group was established in September 2015, and as part of the work of this group a dedicated website for Equality, Diversity and Inclusion has been created , which includes the UCD Dignity and Respect Policy and additional supplementary procedures to ensure UCD meets and exceeds its obligations in this respect.